 Though he grew up in a typical reform family, Judaism and Israel were central to David and his family.
 David grew up with the traditional concept of tikkun olam, improving the world.
 After graduating from Amherst College, David spent five years teaching elementary music in mostly low-income Latino schools in Montgomery County, MD.
 A self-proclaimed “Jewish tenor,” he pursued a musical career in his off hours—singing in a local Washington, D.C. synagogue, and performing professionally in concerts, choirs and operas.
 He even landing the plumb coloratura tenor role of Ernesto in the opera Don Pasquale with a small local opera company, earning some rave reviews.

 David realized that professional singing lacked the stability and meaning that he sought.
 “To be an opera singer you need to carry a big ego.
 It’s performative and deeply competitive.
 You need the desire to win, the desire to be the best.
 I love music deeply, and it is central to who I am, but I don’t have an overwhelming ‘I’m the best’ thing inside of me.”

 David realized that he wanted to use music to help people.
 “When I was teaching in Montgomery County, and singing in shul for the high holidays, I used music to help people.
 I learned that I can do something beautiful that people can connect to—so I can help them have meaningful, spiritual and holy experiences.”

 That’s when he started to think about becoming a cantor.
 But he had doubts, asking himself: “How will I handle the cost of school?
 Is it too late to go back to school?
 Given my upbringing, am I “Jewish enough” to be cantor?

-But after much research, soul searching, and visits to cantorial schools, he chose the School of Jewish Music at Hebrew College’s three-year accelerated cantor-educator (COSEL) program.
+But after much research, soul searching, and visits to cantorial schools, he chose the Cantorial Program at Hebrew College.